lagoproject/DMP/DMP.md

 #### **Re-used previous data**.

 Measurements from WCDs gathered in previous years and relevant simulations stored at the old centralized repository at UIS (Universidad Industrial de Santander, Colombia).
 This is, ~ 6.6TB, mainly measurements.
-Additionally, previous simulations performed by users in private clusters will be considered if implies high CPU consumption.
+Additionally, previous simulations performed by users in private clusters will be considered if it implies high CPU consumption.

 #### **Origin of the data**.